Jeffrey Blitz: Table 19

 Table 19 is an American comedy film written and directed by Jeffrey Blitz, from a story originally written by Jay and Mark Duplass.
 It was released in 2017 and stars Anna Kendrick, Craig Robinson, June Squibb, Lisa Kudrow, Stephen Merchant, Wyatt Russell, and Tony Revolori.

 On Metacritic, the film has a score of 40 out of 100, based on reviews from 29 critics, indicating "mixed or average reviews”.

 Other Television Work

 Blitz directed one episode of Season 1 of Upload, which was released on Amazon Prime in May 2020.
 In Season 2 he stepped into the Executive Producer role and directed 4 of the 7 episodes of this Greg Daniels series.
-Upload Season 2 is scheduled to be released March 2, 2022.

 Blitz served as executive producer on Living With Yourself which premiered on Netflix in 2019.

 Well established as a comedy director, Blitz has also helmed episodes of Parks and Recreation, Superstore, and Space Force.

 In 2025, Blitz executive produced and directed the pilot for Peacock's Stumble, a mockumentary about the world of junior college cheer.